ichard26/blackbench/README.md

 Blackbench: MIT.

 Targets based off real code maintain their original license.
 Please check the directory containing the target in question for a license file.
-There's also one task based off Black's code.
-Please also check the task templates directory for more information.